scaleoutsean/awesome-solidfire/README.md

 Q: How can I find the limits - say the maximum number of volumes - of my SolidFire cluster?

-A: To get most if not all software-related limits use the API (`"GetLimits`) or a CLI equivalent.
+A: To get most if not all software-related limits use the API (`GetLimits`) or a CLI equivalent.
 For example, assuming `$MVIP` is the cluster management virtual IP, with SolidFire Powershell Tools `$sf = Connect-SFCluster $MVIP; $sf.limits` would do it.
 Note that there may be hardware-related limits or best practices that limit or impact overall cluster limits.

 Q: Is there a quick way to try SolidFire PowerShell Tools or SolidFire Python CLI from Docker?